Do you have any marketing setup? Are you running Facebook ads , writing content, or producing ads for Google search?

 Although much attention has been given to digital marketing strategies in the last few years, old-school ones can be just as effective.
 One of the best old-school marketing ideas is to send direct mail to potential customers.
 You can send out everything from coupons, welcome letters, promotional postcards, or a catalog of your products or services.
 Adding this traditional touch will make your small business stand out.

 If you're wondering how to make a mailing list, the process is simple.
 You can ask your customers to input addresses when signing to your website, purchasing products, or attending an event.
 Local white or yellow pages can also help, especially if one of your goals is to grow local business awareness.

 After launching your website and investing in the right SEO practices, don't forget about the upkeep.
+Website management is crucial for your small business marketing.
 Any time there is an update in your business, whether in offerings or business hours, translate it on your website right away.
 Online users appreciate that a website displays the most accurate and recent information.